apache/superset/UPDATING.md

 * [8699](https://github.com/apache/incubator-superset/pull/8699): A `row_level_security_filters`
 table has been added, which is many-to-many with `tables` and `ab_roles`.
 The applicable filters are added to the sqla query, and the RLS ids are added to the query cache keys.
-They can be accessed through the `Security` menu, or when editting a table.
+If RLS is enabled in config.py (`ENABLE_ROW_LEVEL_SECURITY = True`; by default, it is disabled), they can be accessed through the `Security` menu, or when editting a table.

 * [8732](https://github.com/apache/incubator-superset/pull/8732): Swagger user interface is now enabled by default.